TulioCarmona/work-clock/README.md

 ## Personalization

-It is possible to tweak the appearance of the widget, the settings menu allows the user to perform the following modifications:
+It is possible to tweak the appearance of the widget; the settings menu allows the user to perform the following modifications:

-- Change between `dark` and `light` theme.
+- Change between `dark` and `light` themes.
-- Change the transparency of the background of the widget so it is easy to read, depending on the content of your screen.
+- Change the transparency of the background so it is easy to read, depending on the content of your screen.
-- Choose different fonts for the clock and greetings from the ones already included, or download a different font `.ttf` file and move it to the `fonts` directory.
+- Choose different fonts for the clock and greetings from the ones already included, or download a different font, copy the `.ttf` file into the `fonts` directory.
 The widget will automatically load the fonts the next time it is open, and the new font will appear in the settings menu.

 ## Folder structure